Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

 \subsection{Vignette 1: Linear attention is (suboptimal) linear least squares regression}

 We start by deriving an architecture from linear least squares, the most classic regression method.
-Linear least squares corresponds to the following choices in our recipe. \begin{enumerate} \item Choice of weights: assign equal weight to each association, \item Choice of function class: linear functions $\linearfunctions = \{\memory\mid \memory(\kbf) = \Mbf \kbf,\ \Mbf \in \reals^{\dval\times\dkey}\}$. \item Choice of minimization algorithm: analytical solution equivalent to one step of Newton's method\footnote{Since the objective function is quadratic, the analytical solution is equivalent to one iteration of Newton's method initializing from the origin.}. \end{enumerate} Since $\memory_{\textsc{linear},\,t}$ is a linear function, it is equivalent to a linear map $\Mbf_t\in \reals^{\dval\times\dkey}$.
+Linear least squares corresponds to the following choices in our recipe. \begin{enumerate} \item Choice of weights: assign equal weight $\gamma_i^{(t)} = 1$ to each association, \item Choice of function class: linear functions $\linearfunctions = \{\memory\mid \memory(\kbf) = \Mbf \kbf,\ \Mbf \in \reals^{\dval\times\dkey}\}$. \item Choice of minimization algorithm: analytical solution equivalent to one step of Newton's method\footnote{Since the objective function is quadratic, the analytical solution is equivalent to one iteration of Newton's method initializing from the origin.}. \end{enumerate} Since $\memory_{\textsc{linear},\,t}$ is a linear function, it is equivalent to a linear map $\Mbf_t\in \reals^{\dval\times\dkey}$.
 Minimizing the linear least squares objective results in the solution:

 where we choose the min-norm solution in the underdetermined case.
-The overdetermined case corresponds to $\Kbf$ having linearly-independent columns, which is not possible if $t < \dkey$, while the underdetermined case corresponds to $\Kbf$ having linearly-independent rows, which is not possible if $t > \dkey$.
-We restrict our discussion to the case when $t \geq \dkey$, which is the case for typical applications.
-Applying \autoref{eqn:ols} as a layer was previously explored by \citet{vonOswald2023UncoveringMesaoptimizationAlgorithms} (who called it a mesa-layer) in the context of understanding deep transformers and by \citet{Garnelo2023ExploringSpaceKeyValueQuery} (who called an intention layer) on the expressivity of self-attention, but here we derive it as mathematical consequence of requiring the sequence model to be able to perform associative recall.
+The overdetermined case corresponds to $\Kbf_t$ having rank $\dkey$ (linearly independent columns) and the underdetermined case corresponds to $\Kbf_t$ having rank $t$ (linearly independent rows).
+In general, we can express the solution in terms of a Moore-Penrose pseudoinverse: $\Mbf_t = \Vbf_t\transpose(\Kbf_t\pinv)\transpose$.
+We restrict our discussion to the case of $t \geq \dkey$ with linearly independent columns, which is the case for typical applications.

 \paragraph{Relationship to linear attention.} Although $\memory_{\textsc{linear},\,t}$ is the optimal linear memory with respect to our objective function, it can be expensive to compute, requiring us to invert a $\dkey\times\dkey$ matrix at every timestep.
-One crude but hardware-efficient simplification would be to assume that $\Kbf\transpose\Kbf = \Ibf$, avoiding matrix inversion completely, at the cost of some recall ability.
-After making this rough approximation, \emph{we arrive exactly at the equations for linear attention}: $\ybf_t = \Mbf_t\qbf_t \approx \Vbf\transpose\Kbf\qbf_t = \sum_{i=1}^t \vbf_i\kbf_i\transpose \qbf_t$.
+One crude but hardware-efficient simplification would be to assume that $\Kbf_t\transpose\Kbf_t = \Ibf$, avoiding matrix inversion completely, at the cost of some recall ability.
+After making this rough approximation, \emph{we arrive exactly at the equations for linear attention}: